vCloud-DFTBA/Viettel-Digital-Talent-2023/2.Ansible/README.md

       ansible_password: 1
       ansible_sudo_pass: 1
 ```
+* I could use Ansible Vault to encrypt my password but the deadline is near so I will check it out later :">

 * Then, I will use the command below to try to connect to host
 ``` ansible -i inventories/inventory.yaml -m ping all ```